Friends of the Tonto supports the Forest Service with their role of managing the many Natural Resources of the Tonto NF.

 Projects with Partners

 Propose a Project for Friends

-Do you want to propose a project for Friends to do on the Tonto?
-Use this Project Proposal Form to tell us your ideas.
+Suggest a project for Friends to do on the Tonto.
+First, use this Project Proposal Form to tell us your ideas.
 Next, attend a board meeting to discuss your proposal with the board.